Maunish-dave/Dynamic-Traffic-light-management-system/README.md

 suppose we have a city grid as shown above with 4 traffic light nodes.<br/>
 n1, n2 , n3 and n4

-so our model makes total 8 decision 4 decisions for which side to select for green signal<br/>
+Our model makes 4 decisions (one for each node)  for which side to select for green signal<br/>
-plus 4 more decision for green light time signal.

-we have to select a minimum time (for ex 30s) our machine can not select green light time below that limit.
+we have to select a minimum time (for ex 30s) our model can not select green light time below that limit.

-Out task is to minimize amount of time cars have to wait on the traffic signal.<br/>
+Out task is to minimize amount of time vehicles have to wait on the traffic signal.<br/>
-amount of waiting time for given traffic signal is = total car present on signal x number of seconds<br/>
+Amount of waiting time for given traffic signal is equal to total car present on the signal x number of seconds<br/>
-each traffic signal will have 4 waiting time counter for each side of road. so based on that our model will<br/>
+each traffic signal will have 4 waiting time counter for each side of road.
+So based on that our model will<br/>
 decide which side to select for green signal.

 ## Basic training process.

-we will train our model on some number of events.<br/>
+We trained our model on some number of events.<br/>
 Event is defined as a fixed motion where vehicles will pass through node in a fixes (pseudo-random manner).<br/>
 reason for keeping event fixed is that using random event everytime will give random result.<br/>
 we will use many such fixed events to train our model so our model could handle different situations.